bakame-php/stackwatch/README.md

 #### Using labels

 To add a custom label to each run, use `Profiler::profile`.
-This method works like the `run` or `__invoeke` method but allows you to assign a custom label to the returned `Summary` object via its first argument.
+This method works like the `run` method but allows you to assign a custom label to the returned `Summary` object via its first argument.

 ```php
 use Bakame\Aide\Profiler\Profiler;